-[Editorial note: We should find a way to word this such that the associated executor exists iff .executor() exists. -end note]
+[Editorial note: We should find a way to word this such that the associated executor exists iff .executor() exists. -end note

-- 2. During parallel algorithm execution, execution policies may invoke element access functions on the thread which invoked the parallel algorithm, or on execution agents created by their associated executor, if an associated executor exists.
-Otherwise, element access functions may be invoked on execution policy-defined threads. - 3.
+- 2. During parallel algorithm execution, execution policies invoke element access functions on execution agents created by their associated executor, if an associated executor exists.
+Otherwise, element access functions are invoked on execution policy-defined threads. - 3.
 Execution policies have a bulk execution requirement, described by the member variable execution_requirement, if present.
 If absent, the execution policy's bulk execution requirement is execution::bulk_guarantee.unsequenced. - 4.
 The bulk execution guarantee of an execution policy's associated executor satisfies the policy's bulk execution requirement.